 Scouts or leaders with allergies should notify camp leadership by using the form found on page 25.
+30 dats prior to camp.

 animal safety

 All of our camps are in bear/skunk/moose/deer/etc. country.
 Safety training will be provided at camp.
 Read bear policy page for details.